How Much Does CV Axle Replacement Cost in the US?

 Common Issues With CV Joints

-Over time, the protective rubber boot can tear, letting grease escape and contaminants enter.
-Typical signs include clicking/popping when turning, vibration during acceleration, and grease on the inner edge of the tire—often meaning the axle should be replaced rather than rebooted.61
+Over time the protective rubber boot can tear, letting grease leak out and dirt get in.
+You’ll usually notice clicking or popping when turning, vibration during acceleration, or grease on the inside edge of the tire.
+At that point most shops replace the whole axle instead of just the joint.61

 Signs Of A Faulty CV Joint